Seoul–Pyongyang hotline: History

 The first hotline was established in September 1971 to allow the North and South Korean Red Crosses to negotiate.
 Further lines were agreed to, in principle, at the 4 July 1972 Joint Communiqué between the two states and began operation on 18 August 1972.
 More lines were established throughout the 1990s and 2000s.

 The hotlines were unilaterally disconnected by North Korea eight times: in 1976, 1980, 1996, 2008, 2010, 2013, 2016, and 2021.
 Each time, the lines were reconnected again after some time.

 In 2013, North Korea disconnected the hotline between 11 March and 3 July, when it withdrew from the 1953 armistice and voided non-aggression pacts with South Korea.
 This was in response to rising tension between North Korea, South Korea, and the United States.
 According to a government official from South Korea on 11 March 2013 a call was placed "at 9 a.m. and there was no response".
-North Korea reopened the hotline on 7 June 2013.
+North Korea reopened the hotline on July 7, 2013.

 In February 2016, North Korea cut off the hotline communications after South Korea suspended the cooperation between both countries in the Kaesong Industrial Region as a response to a nuclear weapons test by the North.
 After Kim Jong-un's New Year's address, the hotline was reopened again on January 3, 2018.

 On April 20, 2018, a hotline connecting President Moon Jae-in to North Korean leader Kim Jong-un was installed, one week ahead of their historic April 27 summit.
 The direct communication line was set up between Moon's office at Cheong Wa Dae and Kim's office at the State Affairs Commission.

-In September 2021, North Korean leader Kim Jong-un offered to restore the Inter-Korean hotline after it severed the connection in early August of 2021, in protest against joint South Korea-U.S. military exercises.
+In September 2021, North Korean leader Kim Jong-un offered to restore the Inter-Korean hotline after it severed the connection in early August 2021, in protest against joint South Korea-U.S. military exercises.
 On 4 October 2021 South Korea’s Unification Ministry confirmed the restoration of the hotline, saying that it "laid the ground for bringing the relations between the two Koreas back on track".